By Casey Reid 1 min read

 Assessing Pot Odds and Implied Odds

-Players should evaluate the pot odds and implied odds after the turn and river cards are revealed.
-This helps determine whether calling a bet is profitable based on the potential to improve the hand or catch an opponent bluffing.
+Players should evaluate the Pot Odds and implied odds after the turn and river cards are revealed.
+This helps determine whether calling a bet is profitable based on the potential to improve the hand or catch an opponent Bluffing.

 Reading Opponents